 The House and Senate passed very different versions of the reauthorization of the Violence Against Women Act (VAWA).
-The Feminist Majority strongly supported along with its coalition partners the inclusive bill passed by the Senate on a bipartisan vote.
+The Feminist Majority strongly supported along with its coalition partners the inclusive bill passed by the Senate with a bipartisan vote.
 The inclusive Violence Against Women Reauthorization of 2013 was passed on March 3, 2013 and signed into law by President Obama.
 Currently pending is the Reauthorization Act of 2018.

 The Violence Against Women Reauthorization Act passed by the Senate is an inclusive bill that has provisions to prevent violence and protections and services for all survivors.
 The House bill eliminated critical provisions for some of the most vulnerable populations included in the Senate’s bipartisan bill: increased protections against violence on college campuses; protections for immigrant and Native American women; and services for LGBT survivors.

-The Feminist Majority is working with a broad coalition of advocacy organizations to urge the House to pass the Senate bill.
+The Feminist Majority worked with a broad coalition of advocacy organizations to urge the House to pass the Senate bill.

 The House version, introduced by Representatives Eric Cantor (R-VA) and Sandy Adams (R-FL) eliminated major provisions that were included in the bipartisan Senate bill including increasing protections against violence on college campuses and protections for immigrant and Native American women and the LGBT community.
-Final passage of VAWA reauthorization remains stalled as advocates, including the Feminist Majority push for the House to pass the inclusive, bipartisan Senate bill.
+Final passage of VAWA reauthorization remained stalled as advocates, including the Feminist Majority push for the House to pass the inclusive, bipartisan Senate bill.
 Finally the bill passed and signed into law.